matlux/work-kit/sh.md

 ## How to find a jar file containing a specific file

     find . -name "*.jar" | xargs grep -n "engine.properties"

+## How to find a file that contains a specific string

+    grep --include=\README.{md,txt} -rnw ./ -e 'pattern'

 ## How to sort folders by size